MarkZH/vintagebackup/README.md

                         option, only the file's size, type, and modification date are checked for differences.
 Using this option will make backups take considerably longer.
+  --delete-on-error     If an error causes a backup to fail to complete, delete that
+                        backup.
+If this option does not appear, then the incomplete backup is left in place.
+Users may want to use this option so that files that were not part of the failed backup do not get copied anew during the next backup.
+NOTE: Individual files not being copied or linked (e.g., for lack of permission) are not errors, and will only be noted in the log.
   -r RECOVER, --recover RECOVER
                         Recover a file from the backup.
 The user will be able to pick which version of the file to recover by choosing from dates